An introduction to the GDK system and basic commands https://hds-sandbox.github.io/GDKworkshops

 Tip

-Every time you log in, you will find yourself into your private home folder.
-This is denoted by ~
+After log in, you will find yourself into your private home folder, denoted by ~

 or equivalently /home/username/

 The folder in which you are located is called working directory (WD).
-Use the following command to see its path starting from the root:
+The WD is usually shown in your prompt.
+Use the following command to see the WD path starting from the root:

-Every command you execute refers to your WD.
+Every command you run refers to your WD.
 Execute

-and you will see the list of files in your WD.
+and you will see the list of files and folders in your WD.

 Try to create an empty file now with

-and create a folder, which will be inside our cwd:
+and create a folder, which will be inside the WD:

 If you use again the ls

-command, the new file and folder will show in the cwd.
+command, the new file and folder will show in the WD.

 Note